Google Moves To Debian For In-house Linux Desktop - Slashdot

 The good thing is that Google always seems to be innovating, one of the few companies that actually has completely new stuff, even if it might have rough edges.

-Filling voids, not replacing giants (Score:2)
+Filling voids, not replacing giants (Score:3)

 but Google already has written the world's most popular app platform, and it wouldn't be farfetched for them to do it again.